 Exams: The midterm and the final exam will be composed of a selection of the study questions given below.

 In-Class Participation: Class participation will be measured based on attendance and preparedness (i.e. whether students are prepared to discuss the reading in class).
-Students who miss more than three classes will automatically suffer a deduction of one-third of a grade (e.g. a B+ becomes a B).
-Students who miss more than six classes will suffer a full grade deduction (e.g. a B+ becomes a C+).
+Students who miss more than two classes will automatically suffer a deduction of one-third of a grade (e.g. a B+ becomes a B).
+Students who miss more than three classes will suffer a full grade deduction (e.g. a B+ becomes a C+).
 Students who use laptops, tablets, or cell phones will be considered absent.
 Multiple instances of tardiness will also result in a deduction of one-third of a grade.

 George Monbiot, “Neoliberalism” (https://www.theguardian.com/books/2016/apr/15/neoliberalism-ideology-problem-george-monbiot)